theseus-os/Theseus/book/src/building_c_cross_compiler.md

 ```

-# Build the Cross Compiler for Theseus
+# Build GCC and Binutils again, to cross-target Theseus (x86_64-elf)
-Now that we have a standalone build of gcc/binutils that is independent from the one installed by your host system's package manager, we can use that to build a version of gcc that inherently performs cross-compilation for a specific target, in this case, our Theseus target.
+Now that we have a standalone build of gcc/binutils that is independent from the one installed by your host system's package manager, we can use that to build a version of gcc that inherently performs cross-compilation for a specific target, in this case, our Theseus `x86_64-elf` target.

-Note: these instructions are based on this tutorial from the OS dev wiki: <https://wiki.osdev.org/GCC_Cross-Compiler#The_Build>.
+Note: these instructions are based on [this tutorial from the OS dev wiki](https://wiki.osdev.org/GCC_Cross-Compiler#The_Build).

-## Preparation
-Create a directory for the cross compiler to be built and installed into, e.g., `$DEST/cross`.
+First, create a directory for the cross compiler to be built and installed into, e.g., `$DEST/cross`.
 ```
 mkdir $DEST/cross
 export PREFIX="$DEST/cross"